Creator Economy Calculators

 How do I calculate my engagement rate?

-Divide total engagements (likes, comments, shares, saves) by total followers or views, then multiply by 100.
-For Instagram, a 3–6% engagement rate is considered strong for mid-size accounts.
-For TikTok, 5–10% is healthy.
-Use our Engagement Rate Calculator to benchmark your current metrics against industry standards.
+Divide total engagements by total followers or views, then multiply by 100.
+Use the Engagement Rate Calculator to benchmark against industry ranges.

-All creator economy calculators on this page provide estimates based on publicly available platform data and aggregated creator earnings reports.
-Platform payout rates, RPMs, and fee structures change frequently.
-These tools are for planning purposes only and do not constitute financial or business advice.
-Always verify current rates directly with each platform.
+All creator economy calculators on this page provide directional estimates based on publicly available platform data and aggregated creator earnings reports.
+Rates and fee structures change frequently.
+These tools are for planning purposes only, don’t predict your actual results, and aren’t financial, tax, or legal advice.
 Sponsored content creators must follow FTC disclosure guidelines.
-See our Methodology for full data sourcing details.